-In order to put the Basic Policy on Corporate Governance into practice, we have established the Corporate Governance Guidelines to clarify what we should do specifically and to fulfill our accountability to shareholders.Corporate Governance Guidelines（PDF／393KB）
+In order to put the Basic Policy on Corporate Governance into practice, we have established the Corporate Governance Guidelines to clarify what we should do specifically and to fulfill our accountability to shareholders.Corporate Governance Guidelines（PDF／269KB）

 Corporate Governance Report

-We submit a Report on Corporate Governance describing our corporate governance system to the Tokyo Stock Exchange and post it on our website.Corporate Governance Report（PDF／655KB）
+We submit a Report on Corporate Governance describing our corporate governance system to the Tokyo Stock Exchange and post it on our website.Corporate Governance Report（PDF／514KB）

-Corporate Governance System Overvie
+Corporate Governance System Overview

 Board of Directors

 The Board of Directors has established the Executive Committee as a decision-making body concerned with operational implementation within the scope delegated by the Board of Directors.
-In principle, the Executive Committee meets on a weekly basis to deliberate on the implementation of important operations, including the formulation or amendment of important business plans; the acquisition and disposal of important assets; important credit provision-related issues; the payment of large debts and expenses; important credit management issues; rewards and sanctions for employees; important issues related to employees’ working conditions and benefits; the establishment, change and abolition of important elements of the organization; and the formation, revision and elimination of important rules and policies, in addition to conferring on issues to be deliberated by the Board of Directors prior to its meetings.
+In principle, the Executive Committee meets on a weekly basis to deliberate the implementation of important operations, including the formulation or amendment of business plans; the acquisition and disposal of assets; credit provision-related issues; the payment of debts and expenses; credit management issues; rewards and sanctions for employees; issues related to employees’ working conditions and benefits; the establishment, change and abolition of elements of the organization; and the formation, revision and elimination of rules and policies, in addition to conferring on issues to be deliberated by the Board of Directors prior to its meetings.

 Audit & Supervisory Board